 The bulk of the webinar then shifted to migration of existing data.
 The main strategies include:

-- CQL COPY — This method is useful for arbitrary files to get loaded up into Scylla.
+- CQL COPY — This method is useful for arbitrary files to get loaded up into ScyllaDB.
 It works for both CQL-compatible and CQL-incompatible databases.

 - Spark Migrator — The “star of the show,” as Dan describes, using Apache Spark as an intermediary for migration.